Fshhh1/CHIPS_Deploy_Core/README.md

-# CHIPS Admin Enhancements
+# CHIPS Admin Enhanced
-This package contains the CHIPS Admin interface with Token Gate, Federation Echo, and Marketplace/Developer Portal placeholders.
+This package adds Token Gate, Federation Echo, .chipx Management, and Marketplace/Developer Portal placeholders.

-## Installation
+## Installation:
-1. Upload this package to your CHIPS_Deploy_Core GitHub repo.
+1. Upload the contents of this package to your CHIPS_Deploy_Core GitHub repo.
 2. Commit and push the changes.
-3. Vercel will detect the changes and deploy automatically.
+3. Vercel will deploy the updated site automatically.